Eradah Party

+History

+The party first formed in 2023, and soon reached more than 16,000 members.

+During the 2024 Jordanian general election, the party won 19 seats in the House of Representatives and became the third largest party.

+On 6 September 2025, party members of the Progress Party voted in favor of merging with the Eradah Party to establish the Mubadara Party (meaning "initiative").

 Ideology

 The Eradah party claims itself to be centrist.
-The party calls for a social market economy, claiming that "This economic and social system provides freedom for individuals and private ownership of the means of production and companies, but calls for restricting them with government controls; to achieve fair competition, in addition to setting standards for working conditions, preserving the right of both employers and workers, and providing social services to access social welfare for all individuals by the state, which ensures achieving a balance between a high rate of economic growth, reducing inflation, and lowering unemployment rates".
+The party calls for a social market economy that seeks freedom for individuals and privately owned production companies, but with government controls to ensure fair competition and working conditions, protection of the rights of employers and workers, and social services for all individuals by the state.
+The goal is to achieve economic growth while reducing inflation and unemployment.

 The Eradah party is in favor of environmentalism, in which it has opposed an amendment to the tax system of Jordan it claims "reduces taxes on gasoline cars and gradually increases them on electric cars" further claiming the amendment is "an unjustified retreat from global and national economic trends towards supporting environmental sustainability and innovation in the field of transportation and energy".

+Some party leaders and candidates also served as former government officials or cabinet ministers, and the party may represent "an establishment-oriented bloc" competing against the Islamist Islamic Action Front.